 This script checks the status in the first argument and then does two things:

 First, it saves an exact timestamp of the of the current backup of the frozen database to a file,

 Then, it releases the lock on the MySQL table.

-After that, when all snapshots succeed, CPM runs the complete script:
+After that, when all snapshots succeed, N2WS runs the complete script:

 It calls an inner script, complete_sql_inner: